asjadnaqvi/DiD/README.md

 This repository tracks the developments in the Difference-in-Difference literature.
 Currently, it is just a dump from websites, Twitter, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

-This is a working document, if you want to contribute to help make it grow, just message.
+This is a working document, if you want to contribute, just message.

 TODOS: